magas0/React-Native-Trivia-Game/README.md

-##Trivia Game Coding Challenge
+## Trivia Game Coding Challenge

 This simple game will pull 10 true or false questions to answer.
 Your score will be displayed at the end.
-The questions are pulled from an external API on opentdb.
+The questions are pulled from an external API on https://opentdb.com.
 Example: https://opentdb.com/api.php?amount=10&difficulty=hard&type=boolean

 The app also uses Redux to handle the app state such as correct answers and total questions.